 Part Seven: Putting it all Together.
 In this final part you will see the complete interview of two subjects being questioned about a theft of money and the interrogation of the deceptive individual.
 These interviews and interrogation will illustrate all of the material that we have discussed in this program - proper room setting; verbal and nonverbal behavior; the structure of the interview; the use of behavior provoking questions; and, the interrogation process.
 (46 minutes and13 seconds)

-When a program is purchased the user has unlimited access for 30 days.
-If the user takes and successfully passes a 25 question exam they will be issued a Certificate of course completion.
+When a program is purchased the user has unlimited access for 90 days.
+If the user takes and successfully passes a 25 question exam they will be issued a printable Certificate of course completion.

 To learn more about available discounts contact Ms. Kim Everhart at 1-800-255-5747 ext 111 or by email at email@example.com.

-PLEASE NOTE: For Online Video/Audio Training programs: Payment must be made at the time of purchase.
-If Purchase Orders are used the program will not be accessible until payment has been received.
+PLEASE NOTE: For On Demand Video/Audio Training programs: Payment must be made at the time of purchase.
+If you need to submit payment with anything other than a credit card then the program will not be accessible until payment or a signed/approved PO has been received.

-The PO Request for an Invoice should contain the following information: Product name by title and the quantity, the full name of the person(s) who will be viewing the training & their email address(s) along with the appropriate billing information; e.g. complete billing address, phone number and email address where the invoice is to be sent.
+The PO OR request for an Invoice should contain the following information: Product name by title and the quantity, the full name of the person(s) who will be viewing/listening to the training & their email address(s) along with the appropriate billing information; e.g. complete billing address, phone number and email address where the invoice is to be sent.
 Invoices will not be mailed unless requested.

 The Instructor - Joseph P. Buckley, CRT